Low-Residency MFA Writers Workshop in Paris

 Although departmental funding is not available, students may consult a list of external scholarships and grant opportunities here.

-The MFA Writers Workshop in Paris will begin accepting applications for the January 2017 residency period soon.
+The MFA Writers Workshop in Paris has begun accepting applications for the July 2017 residency period.
 Students may apply for either the MFA in Fiction or in Poetry.
-All applicants must submit online using the GSAS Application Form only by October 15, 2016.
+All applicants must submit online using the GSAS Application Form only by March 15, 2017.
 No portion of the application should be mailed directly.
 The GRE requirement has been waived for the MFA Writers Workshop in Paris.
-For more information about the program, including details on academics, housing, costs, and the application process, please contact the NYU Creative Writing Program at 212-998-8816 or email@example.com.
+For more information about the program, including details on academics, housing, costs, and the application process, please contact the NYU Creative Writing Program at 212-998-8816 or firstname.lastname@example.org.